 Step 2: Submit your transcript

-Update for Summer 2020/Fall 2020 Applicants: We anticipate, and have experienced, disruptions in students being able to send us transcripts now that most schools are working remotely or closed.
+Update for January/Spring 2021 applicants: We anticipate, and have experienced, disruptions in students being able to send us transcripts now that most schools are working remotely or closed.
 Beginning immediately, NYU will be accepting unofficial or official transcripts from applicants to complete their application.

 Transcripts can be uploaded directly to the application on the Academic History page, uploaded after submission through the applicant portal, or emailed to firstname.lastname@example.org.